anandtejaswi/anandtejaswi/README.md

 [![Facebook Badge](https://img.shields.io/badge/-thisistejaswi.in-%231877F2.svg?&style=flat-square&logoColor=white&link=https://thsiistejaswi.in/)](https://thisistejaswi.in/)

 Welcome to my profile!
-I'm a Computer Science Undergrad from Univerisyt of Delhi, specializing in Cybersecurity, Blockchain & Cryptography.
+I'm a Computer Science Undergrad from University of Delhi, specializing in Cybersecurity, Blockchain & Cryptography.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/anandtejaswi/)!